SD card: Electrical interface

 All SD card families initially use a 3.3 volt electrical interface.
 On command, SDHC and SDXC cards can switch to 1.8 V operation.

-At initial power-up or card insertion, the host device selects either the Serial Peripheral Interface (SPI) bus or the one-bit SD bus by the voltage level present on Pin 1.
-Thereafter, the host device may issue a command to switch to the four-bit SD bus interface, if the SD card supports it.
+At power-up or card insertion, the voltage on pin 1 selects either the Serial Peripheral Interface (SPI) bus or the SD bus.
+The SD bus starts in one-bit mode, but the host device may issue a command to switch to the four-bit mode, if the SD card supports it.
 For various card types, support for the four-bit SD bus is either optional or mandatory.

 After determining that the SD card supports it, the host device can also command the SD card to switch to a higher transfer speed.
 Until determining the card's capabilities, the host device should not use a clock speed faster than 400 kHz.
 SD cards other than SDIO (see below) have a "Default Speed" clock rate of 25 MHz.
 The host device is not required to use the maximum clock speed that the card supports.
 It may operate at less than the maximum clock speed to conserve power.
 Between commands, the host device can stop the clock entirely.

-Achieving higher card speeds

-The SD specification defines four-bit-wide transfers.
-(The MMC specification supports this and also defines an eight-bit-wide mode; MMC cards with extended bits were not accepted by the market.)
-Transferring several bits on each clock pulse improves the card speed.
-Advanced SD families have also improved speed by offering faster clock frequencies and double data rate (explained here) in a high-speed differential interface (UHS-II).

-File system

-Like other types of flash memory card, an SD card of any SD family is a block-addressable storage device, in which the host device can read or write fixed-size blocks by specifying their block number.